All Episodes

 You can't carry a weapon in California, even if you have a permit.

-The uh Yeah, the um that's what's so ridiculous about these laws and everything is like I could literally write a letter to my sheriff and say, I'm a public personality, and this is what a lot of other of our comedian friends do, by the way, the ones who are more famous and successful.
+Yeah, that's what's so ridiculous about these laws and everything is like I could literally write a letter to my sheriff and say, I'm a public personality.

-So it's that's what's so interesting, is a lot of times you'll see these it happens a lot more with rappers than it does with like comedians, but you'll see these situations where like a rapper will get uh you'll see a thing where they're like they're pulled over and they get taken in on a weapons charge, and then you find out nothing happened, and it's often because they have a sheriff's exemption um to carry to conceal carry.
+But you'll see these situations where like a rapper will get, you'll see a thing where they're like they're pulled over and they get taken in on a weapons charge and then you find out nothing happened.

 So but they don't like to publish that because it's not very street cool, right?

-Like it's not yeah, I got a sheriff's exemption, motherfucker.
+Like it's not, yeah, I got a sheriff's exemption, motherfucker.

 I'm cold.

-It'd be like, my team petitioned the government to give me permission to carry weapons legally.
+Like it doesn't look badass to be like, my team petitioned the government to give me permission to carry weapons legally.

 Like there's nothing gangster about that.